 For starters, neither of the remaining 2020 candidates have called for canceling all student debt.
 Massive student loan forgiveness will require the support of the president, and realistically, we are –at a minimum– four years away from having a president who could be in favor of debt cancellation.

 Aside from all the electoral challenges, another major obstacle to debt cancellation happening is that there are a ton of alternatives to student loan forgiveness.
 These alternatives, such as restoring bankruptcy protections and improving income-driven repayment options, could help many borrowers and cost far less than forgiveness.
 Many Republicans and some Democrats will argue for taking smaller steps first.

 Even if some sort of student loan forgiveness bill does become law, it may not help all borrowers…

 Student Loan Forgiveness Limitations

 To get an idea of how complicated government “forgiveness” can be, one needs to look no further than the Public Service Loan Forgiveness Program.
-Over a decade ago, students were promised total federal loan forgiveness in return for working 10 years for the government or a non-profit.
-At present, approximately 99% of the Public Service Loan Forgiveness applications have been denied.
+Over a decade ago, students were promised total federal loan forgiveness in return for working ten years for the government or a non-profit.
+The early results were not promising, with approximately 99% of the Public Service Loan Forgiveness applications being denied.

 Forgiveness for all could easily become forgiveness for some: